 - Brooks’ House of Bar-B-Q – Oneonta.
 Excellent pulled pork, brisket, and barbecued chicken.
-There is currently no indoor dining (take out only), but they have covered outdoor seating for team parties.
+They have covered outdoor seating for team parties.

 - The Overlook at Cooperstown All Star Village was a welcome surprise.
 Shortly after checking my son’s team in, a bunch of us headed over to the Overlook, which (not surprisingly) overlooks the All Star Village fields.
-The view is amazing, the food was good, and you can watch the games without heading down ‘the hill.’
+The view is amazing, the food was good, and you can watch the games with a cold beer in hand without heading down ‘the hill.’

 Where to Stay